2 pounds ripe roma tomatoes

 Place the tomatoes under the broiler anywhere from 6 to 10 minutes, until completely charred and mushy.
 Alternatively, you can char them on a hot comal or skillet set over medium heat, or on a grill.
 Remove from heat and set aside to cool.
 Once cool enough to handle, chop, without discarding the juices or seeds.

 In a large skillet or saucepan, heat the oil over medium heat.
-Once hot, add the garlic and cook for less than a minute until fragrant and lightly browned, but don’t let it burn.
-Add the onion and cook, stirring often, for about 6 to 8 minutes until completely softened and edges are starting to brown.
+Once hot, onion, and cook stirring often until softened.
+Add the garlic and cook for less than a minute until fragrant and lightly browned, but don’t let it burn.
 Incorporate the chile (add 2 for a more spicy salsa), stir, and cook for a minute.
 Raise the heat to high.
 Add the tomatoes, with all of the seeds and juices, and cook for about 6 to 8 minutes.

 Pour in the chicken broth and salt, stir, and cook for another 8 to 10 minutes.
 Add more broth if needed.
 The salsa should have a thick, yet still very wet, consistency.

 © 2010-2015 MEXICAN TABLE, LLC.
 ALL RIGHTS RESERVED

 You can do fabulous things with pumpkins aside from spooky faces and pumpkin pie… Just ask any Mexican.
 We have a way with pumpkins.

 Native to Mexico, pumpkins have been devoured there for centuries, in their entirety.
 The seeds are addicting as snacks, used as a hefty base for salsas, soups and sauces and more recently sprinkled on top of many dishes.
 The pumpkin meat is used for soups and stews, and along with the entire rind cooked in a piloncillo syrup, becoming a traditional favorite known as Tacha.